Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/001_Software Engineering basics & SDLC.md

 - **Cons**: High risk of failure; issues are often discovered late in the process.

 Each SDLC model has its strengths and weaknesses, and the choice of model depends on factors such as project size, complexity, risk, and customer requirements.

+---

+### What do you mean by Unified process in  Software engineering?

+### The Unified Process: Key Phases

+The Unified Process (UP) is a structured approach to software development with four phases:

+### 1. Inception Phase
+- It Defines project scope and feasibility.
+As a result, it delivers the Vision Document, Initial Use Case Model, Project Plan.

+### 2. Elaboration Phase
+- It Refines requirements and establishes architecture.
+As a result, it delivers the Detailed Use Case Model, Software Architecture Document, Prototype.

+### 3. Construction Phase
+- In this, we Incrementally build the system.
+As a result, it gives Working Software Increments, Updated Models, User Documentation.

+### 4. Transition Phase
+- Here we Deploy and transition to production.
+As a result it delivers the Final Product Release, Deployment Plan, Training Materials.

+### Summary
+The Unified Process ensures systematic development through iterative phases, resulting in high-quality software.